ybur-yug/python_ocr_tutorial/README.md

 OSX is a shot in the dark. glhf.

 We need Tesseract and Leptonica, as well as some dependencies for sanity checks to start.
+If you already have these, continue.

 ```
 sudo apt-get install autoconf automake libtool